This post may contain affiliate links.

 The views alone are enough to recommend it, but the Rimrock Resort Hotel also offers convenient access to the Upper Hot Springs and the Banff Gondola.
 When it comes to luxury, the Rimrock Hotel is second only to the Fairmont Banff Springs.
 The 4.5-star hotel has 343 rooms and is perched on the edge of Sulphur Mountain like an elegant hawk.

 Its lounges have a dark wood clubby feel, its Primrose Dining Room offers casual sophistication and the hotel has a full-service spa.
-It’s a fair walk to town, though, so best if you don’t mind taking the Roam bus, plan on doing mostly tours with hotel pickup or are driving.
+It’s a fair walk to town, but you can take the Roam Bus.

 Address: The Rimrock Resort Hotel, 300 Mountain Ave, Banff, AB T1L 1J2